pph-collective/Paraml.jl/docs/src/index.md

 #### `sub-dict`

 Build a set of params for each key combination listed.
 Requires use of `classes` root key.
 The default should contain parameter definition items.
-Can facet on up to two classes.
+Can facet on an arbitrary number of classes.

 Required keys:
-* `keys` - which params under the `classes` root key should be sub-dicted off of
+* `keys` - which params under the `classes` root key should be sub-dict'ed off of

 Optional keys:
 * None